 Step 3 - Deliver information and track applicant status

 - It is the student’s responsibility to make certain official transcripts are sent to: Henry Ford College, Transfer Evaluation, 5101 Evergreen Road, Dearborn, MI 48128-2407

 - It is the student’s responsibility to make certain all necessary records are submitted to the Health Careers Admissions Assistant in the Welcome Center.

 - Students are responsible to monitor their program admission progress via the WebAdvisor Program Evaluation link.

 - Students are qualified when all of the program’s admission criteria have been satisfied.

 - Applicants are admitted on a “first-qualified, first-admitted” basis.
 Application date may be used to determine placement on the qualified list if necessary.

 - Students will only be contacted via the contact information provided through WebAdvisor.
 It is imperative that all student contact information such as phone numbers and addresses are kept current.
-If we are unable to contact you, we then will move to the next qualified applicant.
+If the College is unable to contact a student, then the College will move onto the next qualified applicant.

 - Final approval to enroll in the program comes from the Surgical Technology Program Director.

 Students are encouraged to complete as many of the Required Support/General Education courses as possible prior to entering the program.
 The first courses that a student should complete are those required for program admission followed by the other Required Support/General Education courses.